 1. African Goose

-African geese are a distinct breed descended from the Chinese goose and the Swan goose.
+Like the Chinese goose, African geese descended from the Swan goose.
 As one of the largest geese breeds weighing up to 20 pounds, they are renowned for their delicious and rich meat.
 However, this goose breed does not lay many eggs per year.
 These birds are hardy and docile, with beautiful plumage that can be gray, brown, or white.
 African geese are excellent weeders and love to forage around the garden.

 2. Embden Goose